tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

-Oberon_, and among a few other things adds type-bound procedures to the record hierarchy provided by `Type Extensions`_, providing a appealingly simple and direct design for object-oriented programming that was later adopted by the Ada_ programming language (in a more complicated and confusing manner, as might be expected by Ada_'s plethora of design goals and constraints.
-Here's a couple of papers that talk about it: `Object-oriented programming through type extension in Ada 9X`__ (ADAOO1PDF_) and `Integrating Object-Oriented Programming and Protected Objects in Ada 95`__ (ADAOO2PDF_).
-(I wish I knew of a reference that discussed explicitly the process of choosing `Type Extensions`_ for Ada_ and how they were adopted and adapted in Ada_.))
+Oberon_, and among a few other things adds type-bound procedures to the record hierarchy provided by `Type Extensions`_, providing a appealingly simple and direct design for object-oriented programming that was later adopted by the Ada_ programming language in a more complicated and confusing manner, as might be expected by Ada_'s plethora of design goals and constraints.
+(Here's a couple of papers that mention it: `Object-oriented programming through type extension in Ada 9X`__ (ADAOO1PDF_) and `Integrating Object-Oriented Programming and Protected Objects in Ada 95`__ (ADAOO2PDF_).
+I wish I knew of a reference that discussed explicitly the process of choosing `Type Extensions`_ for Ada_ and how they were adopted and adapted in Ada_.)

 Here's a copy of the Oberon-2 language report in PDF (O2PDF_) and HTML (O2HTML_), for reference.